A572 road: Route

 From there, the road takes a windy course heading out of the village, past a high school.
 The speed limit remains at 30 mph.
 The road then enters Leigh passing the cemetery and high school, before making a tight left turn at a double mini-roundabout.
 The road continues and curves round to the next set of traffic lights at the junction with the A574 at Butts Bridge and continues past a police station to the town centre bypass.
 After about 1/4 mi the bypass ends, and the road TOTSO's at the bus station traffic lights.

 Here the road heads south to Lowton, crossing the A579 alongside Pennington Flash Country Park, and passing another high school before reaching Lane Head junction in the middle of Lowton, where it crosses the A580 for the third and final time.
 Here the A572 gains primary status for 1/2 mi (part of the A579 multiplex), and in this short section has junctions at three sets of traffic lights, the A580, the B5207 Golborne to Culcheth road, and the A579 T-junction.
 The road reverts to A road status as it winds towards Newton-le-Willows, with the speed limit increasing to 40 mph as it heads into open countryside.

 There is a staggered crossroads with the A573 where it crosses out of the Wigan Borough and into St Helens.
 The West Coast Main Line crosses underneath just before the junction, and the M6 motorway passes overhead just afterwards.
 The road reverts to 30 mph as the area becomes built-up.
-In Newton village, it meets the A49 outside Newton Station.
+In Newton-le-Willows, it meets the A49 outside Newton Station.